Kong/docs.konghq.com/app/plugins/acl.md

       - label: Retrieve the Consumer associated with an ACL

 description: |
   Restrict access to a Service or a Route (or the deprecated API entity) by whitelisting or blacklisting consumers using arbitrary ACL group names.
-This plugin requires an [authentication plugin][faq-authentication] to have been already enabled on the Service or the Route (or API).
+This plugin requires an [authentication plugin](faq-authentication) to have been already enabled on the Service or the Route (or API).

 params:
   name: acl